Vita Dei Houses

 House administrators must pass rigorous screening, complete a national background check, and successfully fulfill the Diocesan Safe Environment Training Program.
 They participate in on going education and training sponsored by the Diocese of Fort Wayne-South Bend and by other suitable agencies.

 Vita Dei Houses rely on the prayers of their residents and supporters, on donations from Confraternity members and benefactors, and on proceeds from the Confraternity of Penitents Holy Angels Gift Shop.

-Come and See Day for Catholic men and women wishing to know more about living in a Vita Dei House with a rent-free option
+Come and See Day for Catholic men and women wishing to know more about living in a Vita Dei House.

 discern your next step?